MediaComem/comem-archidep/ex/revprod-deployment.md

 ## :checkered_flag: What have I done?

-You have deployed a multi-component website in a way that makes it appear as a single website to the end user.
-You have achieved this by properly configuring your reverse proxy (nginx) to appropriately proxy requests to each component.
+You have deployed a **multi-component website** in a way that makes it **appear as a single website** to the end user.
+You have achieved this by running each component separately, and then configuring your reverse proxy (nginx) to appropriately proxy requests to each component.

 ### :classical_building: Architecture